protoloft/klipper_z_calibration/README.md

 Here is a small video demonstration: [https://streamable.com/wclrmc](https://streamable.com/wclrmc)

+## New

+- **v0.4**: The bed probing point can be omitted and the `relative_reference_index` of the bed mesh is taken as default instead.
+- **v0.3**: A new option to first probe down fast before recording the probing samples.
+  And all indirect properties from other sections can be customized now.
-> **NEW:** The probing repeatability is now increased dramatically by using the probing
-> procedure instead of the homing procedure!
-But note, the offset will change slightly,
-> if Z is homed again or temperatures changes - but this is as intended.
+- **v0.2**: The probing repeatability is now increased dramatically by using the probing procedure instead of the homing procedure!
+But note, the offset will change slightly, if Z is homed again or temperatures changes - but this is as intended!

 ## Why this